debops/debops/docs/code-signing.rst

 Project (currently GitHub) it is expected to provide a proof via the means of https://keybase.io/.

-Additionally, it is recommended to take part in the Web of Trust to make it harder for an adversary to fake signatures by pretending to be one of the DebOps Developers.
+Additionally, it is recommended to take part in the Web Of Trust to make it harder for an adversary to fake signatures by pretending to be one of the DebOps Developers.
 In particular as the DebOps Project is related to the Debian project it is recommended to get your key signed by Debian Developers.